shimazojaji/NoteApp-React/README.md

 - Event handling: Listening to and handling user interactions like clicks and input changes.
 - Date methods: Date.now(), Date().toISOString().

+The HTML and CSS features used in the app include:

+- Responsive design: Ensuring compatibility across devices.
+- Flexbox and Grid layouts: For creating flexible and organized layouts.
+- CSS variables: For reusable and maintainable styling.
+- BEM naming convention: For a consistent and scalable class naming system.

 ## Technologies applied

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)